Stop child death by drowning in Thailand

-Swim4Life water safety program is for children aged between 6-10 from local government schools.
-Spearheaded by a Rotary team of trained SSA lifeguards and AUSTSWIM swimming instructors and supported by concerned adults living on Samui both Thai and ex-pats.
+Swim4Life water safety program is for children aged between 10-12 from local government schools.
+Led by a Rotary team of Swim Australia swimming teachers and SSA lifeguards and supported by concerned adults living on Samui both Thai and ex-pats.
 Hands on helpers are always welcome.
-Anyone aged 18+ with moderate swimming ability and a desire to stop child death by drowning please get involved.
+Anyone aged 18+ with moderate swimming ability and a desire to help Thai children lead safer and more fulfilling lives please get involved.

-The program is run at every Saturday between 13:00-16:00 on a 12 week rolling program.
+The program is run at every Saturday between 10 AM and 12 Midday on a 12 week rolling program.
 The venue is the International School of Samui (ISS) and Rotary and the people of Samui are deeply grateful to financial support and the facilities provided by ISS. https://www.iss.ac.th

 We need Helping Hands Can you spare 3 hours some Saturdays?

 Our program for up to 40 Thai kids needs Assistant Swim-Coaches.
 Just basic swimming ability is all you need.
 Other pool-side helping hands especially Thai speakers very welcome with no swimming ability required.
 For everyone a BIG heart is most inportant: our Head Coaches will show you the rest.

 Percentage of deaths by drowning by age group in Thailand 2019

 Teaching school-age children basic swimming water safety.